eduard-cc/boards-api/README.md

 # Boards API

 The API for Boards, a project management and collaboration platform.
-Ideal for both team and solo projects, it allows users to track tasks and ensures a smooth workflow.

 ## Documentation